obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 Please provide the following information:

 1. Author of the workflow;
+2. Short title (for voting purposes);
-2. Screenshot of the workflow (sensitive information can be garbled if necessary but should still show the gist of the setup);
+3. Screenshot of the workflow (sensitive information can be garbled if necessary but should still show the gist of the setup);
-3. Short write-up to describe the gist of the workflow (1,000 words max), please talk about what plugins you use, how you organize content, how do you process input and how do you output content if applicable;
+4. Short write-up to describe the gist of the workflow (1,000 words max), please talk about what plugins you use, how you organize content, how do you process input and how do you output content if applicable;
-4. Link to a longer write-up if available;
+5. Link to a longer write-up if available;
-5. If it's not your own workflow and you're just nominating someone else's workflow, provide a short write-up how it helped you (300 words max).
+6. If it's not your own workflow and you're just nominating someone else's workflow, provide a short write-up how it helped you (300 words max).

 <p class="u-center-text">
 	<button class="mod-cta"><a href="https://forum.obsidian.md/t/obsidian-gems-of-the-year-2021-nomination-workflows/28227" target="_blank_">Submit your nomination</a></button>